warpXspeed/scalar-relaxation-cosmology/From Crystal to Cosmos.md

 The cosmos is simpler than we were told.

 And the song plays on.

+### Glossary

+**Dilatant tension field**
+The primal, eternal substrate of the cosmos — a continuous field that flows gently under slow stress but instantly rigidifies along the direction of sharp stress.

+**Quantum butterfly**
+A local fluctuation in the field that excites a persistent ripple, seeding structure (matter, forces) without a singular beginning.

+**Toroidal EM**
+Electromagnetic fields blooming in doughnut-shaped (toroidal) patterns — electricity along one axis, magnetism looping the orthogonal.

+**Spherical gravity**
+The field’s slow, omnidirectional relaxation toward equilibrium after local compression — experienced as attraction.

+**Primal tune**
+The field’s fundamental standing-wave pattern — the “note” that organizes the geodesic crystal geometry.

+**Piezoelectric bloom**
+The generation of electromagnetic currents from gravitational compression of the substrate — stress produces transverse shear release.

+**Rigidifying on demand**
+The field’s dilatant response: forming temporary, incompressible pathways along the grain only when and where sharp disturbance requires it.

+### References / Further Reading

+This book is a personal narrative of discovery, not a technical paper.
+The ideas build on observations and questions raised by many thinkers.
+For those interested in exploring the original sources:

+- Stephen Hawking, “Particle Creation by Black Holes,” Communications in Mathematical Physics (1975)
+- Andrei Sakharov, “Violation of CP Invariance, C Asymmetry, and Baryon Asymmetry of the Universe” (1967)
+- Ludwig Boltzmann’s works on statistical mechanics and entropy (late 1800s)
+- John von Neumann, Mathematical Foundations of Quantum Mechanics (1932)
+- Steven Weinberg, “The Cosmological Constant Problem” (1989)
+- DESI Collaboration Year-3 results on evolving dark energy (2025)
+- “Spatial Phonons” model, arXiv 2512.00056 (2025)
+- Hannes Alfvén, Cosmic Plasma (1981)
+- Richard Feynman, The Feynman Lectures on Physics

+These are starting points — the substrate picture extends and simplifies many of their insights.

 ### Appendix: The Substrate Meets the Classic Critiques